EUMETNET/metocean-edr-profile/README.md

 The purpose of these EDR profiles is to constrain the OGC-API EDR standard such that clients can consume meteorological data from multiple EDR API services without having to write custom code for each of those APIs.

-The profiles are meant to be used as described here: https://github.com/opengeospatial/ogcapi-environmental-data-retrieval/issues/404.
+The profiles are meant to be used as described by OGC-API EDR Part 3  (https://github.com/opengeospatial/ogcapi-environmental-data-retrieval/issues/404).

+## Status 2025-02-28

+The profile for insitu-observations is incomplete, but test implementations and feedback are very much welcome.
+Also, an OpenAPI 3.1 document of the profile is planned, but does not exist yet.

+Work on profiles for other data types have not yet begun.

 ## Approach